robbyz99/Momentoapp/README.md

 1. Run `npm install` to install dependencies.
 2. Run `npm run build` to create the production files in `dist/public/`.
-3. Create a new repository named `robbyz99.github.io` on your GitHub account.
+3. Create a new repository named `robbyz99.github.io` on your GitHub account (or rename this one).
-4. Copy the contents of `dist/public/` into that repository's root and push.
+4. Run `npm run deploy` to push the contents of `dist/public/` to that repository's `main` branch.
 5. Enable GitHub Pages from the repository settings.
-The site will then be served at `https://robbyz99.github.io/`.
+After a few minutes the site will be served at `https://robbyz99.github.io/`.

+The `deploy` script uses the [gh-pages](https://github.com/tschaub/gh-pages) tool to automatically publish the static build.
+Ensure you have write access to the `robbyz99.github.io` repository before running it.